-ICOS’ vision is that all international students who come to study in Ireland achieve their educational aims, and are valued and treated equitably by the institutions that host them, and the wider society in which they live and work.
+All international students in Ireland achieve their educational goals, are treated equitably by the education providers that host them and are valued by wider society.

 Throughout its history, ICOS has also been invited to provide practical and administrative support to a number of study fellowship programmes bringing international students to Ireland.
-In particular, we have played a long-standing role in managing aspects of the Irish Aid Fellowship Programme on behalf of the Department of Foreign Affairs and Trade.
+In particular, we have played a long-standing role in managing aspects of the Ireland's Fellows Programme on behalf of the Department of Foreign Affairs.

-ICOS has more than thirty institutional members, including all seven universities in the Republic of Ireland, many of the Institutes of Technology and all the major independent third level colleges.
+ICOS has 26 institutional members, including all of the universities and technological universities in the Republic of Ireland, many of the Institutes of Technology and all the major independent third level colleges.
 Our membership also includes the Union of Students in Ireland (USI).

 See a full list of our members here.

 Hazel Moloney, Dublin City University

 Harriet Le Good, National College of Ireland